ebeneditos/telegram.bot/docs/index.md

 ## Sending a message from your Bot

 The final API call that we'll try out in the browser is that used to send a message.
-To do this, you need the chat ID for the chat where we want to send the message.
+To do this, you need the chat ID for the chat where you want to send the message.
 There are a bunch of different IDs in the JSON response from the `getUpdates` call, so make sure you get the right one.
 It's the id field which is inside the chat field.
 Once you have this ID, visit the following URL in your browser, substituting `<chat-id>` for your chat ID.

 `https://api.telegram.org/bot<your-bot-token>/sendMessage?chat_id=<chat-id>&text=TestReply`